grain-lang/grain-lang.org/src_blog/_posts/Grain-Formatter.md

 ```

-We apply some smaller styling choices too, for example a single argument function isn’t wrapped with parenthesis.
+We apply some smaller stylistic choices too, for example a single-argument function isn’t wrapped with parentheses.

 ```sh
 let add1 = x => x + 1